W A T C H & L I S T E N

 This presentation is a celebration of planetary complexity and exuberance.
 Light is the linking motif.
 A child's painted angels — adrift in a lime-green sky and dressed in up-to-the-minute fashion -- come face-to-face with a swarm of orgiastic fireflies.
 A woolly bear caterpillar perseveres through fourteen light-less winters before spinning its way into a new cycle.
 Ancient uni-cellular organisms add luminosity to the White Cliffs of Dover and ballast to the Egyptian pyramids.
 In an underground laboratory in Upstate New York, microscopic masons embark on a collaborative experiment with artists and scientists, creating new forms out of the bodies of their ancestors. . .
 A sense of wonder contributes light to a world tinged with peculiarity and uncertainty.

 Two research seasons in Antarctica (2005 - 2008) gave rise to a series of curious and compelling Art-Science collaborations with US and Australian scientists.
-I will speak of my encounters with this other-worldly place -- a fierce and lyrical wilderness of ice and light — and, too, of the mysterious worlds that opened to me beneath the lens of our field station's microscope.
-Reference will be made to the work of poet Emily Dickinson, 19th Century biologist Ernst Haeckel, protistologist, linguist, violin-maker and esotericist Edward Heron-Allen (1861 - 1943) and, too, the Tibetan master Djwal Khul with his invitation to "establish upon the earth a great station of light which will illumine the whole of human thought".
-Claire Beynon, 2012 |
+I speak of my encounters with this other-worldly place -- a fierce and lyrical wilderness of ice and light — and, too, of the mysterious worlds that opened to me beneath the lens of our field station's microscope.
+Reference is made to the work of poet Emily Dickinson, 19th Century biologist Ernst Haeckel, protistologist, linguist, violin-maker and esotericist Edward Heron-Allen (1861 - 1943) and, too, the Tibetan master Djwal Khul with his invitation to "establish upon the earth a great station of light which will illumine the whole of human thought".

 THE URGE TO CREATIVE LIFE